Critical Survey: Esports Entertainment Group (GMBL) and Its Competitors

-Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare Esports Entertainment Group to related companies based on the strength of its risk, profitability, institutional ownership, earnings, valuation, dividends and analyst recommendations.
+Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its rivals?
+We will compare Esports Entertainment Group to related companies based on the strength of its dividends, earnings, profitability, risk, institutional ownership, analyst recommendations and valuation.

-This table compares Esports Entertainment Group and its peers gross revenue, earnings per share (EPS) and valuation.

 19.8% of Esports Entertainment Group shares are held by institutional investors.
 Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are held by institutional investors.
 16.2% of Esports Entertainment Group shares are held by insiders.
 Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

+Esports Entertainment Group has a beta of 1.08, indicating that its stock price is 8% more volatile than the S&P 500.
+Comparatively, Esports Entertainment Group’s rivals have a beta of -0.33, indicating that their average stock price is 133% less volatile than the S&P 500.

-This is a breakdown of recent recommendations for Esports Entertainment Group and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings for Esports Entertainment Group and its rivals, as provided by MarketBeat.com.

 |Sell Ratings